White Lotus Societies: Later Lotus societies

-White Lotus Revolution
+White Lotus Revolutions

 The White Lotus was a fertile ground for fomenting rebellion.

 A Buddhist monk from Jiangxi named Peng Yingyu began to study the White Lotus and ended up organizing a rebellion in the 1330s.
 Although the rebellion was put down, Peng survived and hid in Anhui, then reappeared back in South China where he led another unsuccessful rebellion in which he was killed.
 This second rebellion changed its colours from white to red and its soldiers were known as the "Red Turbans" for their red bandanas.

 Another revolution inspired by the White Lotus society took shape in 1352 around Guangzhou.
 A Buddhist monk and former boy-beggar, the future Ming dynasty founder Zhu Yuanzhang, joined the rebellion.
 His exceptional intelligence took him to the head of a rebel army; he won people to his side by forbidding his soldiers to pillage in observance of White Lotus religious beliefs.
 By 1355 the rebellion had spread through much of China.